H-Limbus/NoMoney/README_en.md

 ## About

-NoMoney is an information collection tool that integrates Fofa, Zoomeye (Zhong Kui's Eye), Centsys, Qi'anxin's Yingtu platform, and 360quake.
+NoMoney is an information collection tool that integrates Fofa, <del>Zoomeye (Zhong Kui's Eye), Centsys,</del> Qi'anxin's Yingtu platform, and 360quake.
 From this name, it can be seen that the scope of this tool is free on all platforms mentioned above.
-Among them, fofa and zoomeye are based on web crawler to obtain data, while other major platforms have corresponding free apis, but there are certain query restrictions.
+Among them, fofa <del>and  zoomeye</del> are based on web crawler to obtain data, while other major platforms have corresponding free apis, but there are certain query restrictions.